 - 1/4 cup smooth peanut butter

-- Heat olive oil over medium heat in a pot.
+- Heat olive oil over medium heat in a medium pot.
 Add onions and saute for 4 to 6 minutes, or until onions are fragrant.
-Stir in garlic and ginger, continuing to cook for two more minutes.
+Stir in garlic and ginger, continuing to cook for 2 more minutes.

-- Stir in clove, salt, cayenne, and cumin.
-Start on the low end of the cayenne pepper and add more only if you want it spicier.
+- Stir in cloves, salt, cayenne, and cumin.
+Start with less cayenne pepper and add more if you want it spicier.
 Cook for 1 to 2 more minutes until spices are fragrant.

 - Once the sweet potatoes are soft, stir in spinach and continue to cook until spinach has wilted.
-Serve with over brown rice if desired and top with toasted peanuts.
+Serve over brown rice (if desired) and top with toasted peanuts.

-+To toast peanuts, roughly chop peanuts and place in a skillet over medium-low heat.
-Occasionally shake pan and let peanuts toast for 5-6 minutes.
+To toast peanuts: roughly chop peanuts and place in a skillet over medium-low heat.
+Occasionally shake pan and let peanuts toast for 5 to 6 minutes.

-+ Adapted from this weight watchers recipe (yes, I said weight watchers.)
+Links: Adapted from this weight watchers recipe (yes, I said weight watchers).

 Recipe originally posted on February 24th, 2012.
 Last updated on November 1st, 2015.